faridyusof727/faridyusof727/resume.md

 *Implement, enhance and upgrade <https://easycrypto.com> based on stakeholder requirements.
 Train and groom developers to be at their best standards.*

+- *Taking part in OKR discussion and being able to achieve most of the KRs*
-- *Reduce CPU and RAM usage by refactoring code into queue workers*
+- *Reduce CPU and RAM usage by refactoring code into workers*
 - *Add a new payment gateway integration*
-- *Supports and facilitates working methods from time to time.*
+- *Supports and facilitates working methods from time to time*
+- *Reduce technical debt by refactoring legacy codes*
+- *Collaborate with cross-department team to develop web beta version*
+  - *Working with design team to finalize ways of working*
+  - *Following Component-Driven Development (Storybook)*
+  - *Scaffolding Initial Code Base Structure*

 ---